-You can resume execution (which will execute until the next breakpoint) by clicking
+You can resume execution (which will execute until the next breakpoint) by clicking on the button.
+When you do this, the execution continues until the next breakpoint is encountered.
+In our case, we halt at line 8:

 You can observe that the Call Stack window shows you how we arrived at line 8.
 The Scope panel shows the Local scope where you can see the variables in the scope when the breakpoint was arrived at.
 You can also step into or step over the next function.